Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitationally stratified atmospheres and stellar winds

-[(note the dependence on stellar mass).
-Formally, the equations allow such a flow] to match {\em any} pressure as $r\to\infty$ [although in reality the reach of the flow is limited by the existence of an interstellar medium (Sec.~\ref{sec:impinging})]. \activity{In principle, Eq.~(\ref{eq:solwind}) allows for an inflow: where $v$ is negative, ${\rm d}v/{\rm d}r$ needs to be of opposite sign also.
+[(note the dependence on stellar mass). \sactivity{$\circledS$ (a) {\em Show:} Estimate the mean-free path for collisions between electrons in the fast and slow solar wind near Earth based on Tables~\ref{tab:wind-stats} and \ref{tab:dimensionlessnumbers}. (b) Despite these large numbers, the use of pressure and temperature as defined from Maxwellian velocity distributions is useful in the heliosphere.
+Discuss how this may come about.\mylabel{act:mfps}\solution{mfps}}\activity{{\em Background:} Note that there is another class of solutions allowed in principle by Eq.~(\ref{eq:solwind}), namely a 'solar breeze,' although that is incompatible with the outer boundary condition of negligible pressure: starting at low speed and never becoming transonic.
+Where does a 'solar breeze' reach its maximum velocity?
+By the way: in principle, Eq.~(\ref{eq:solwind}) allows for an inflow: where $v$ is negative, ${\rm d}v/{\rm d}r$ needs to be of opposite sign also.
 This inflow, accelerating from infinity towards the star, is known as Bondi accretion.
 However, such inflow is unlikely to occur as an isothermal flow from infinity because the interstellar medium is typically cold, with low ionization and thus low heat conductivity by electrons.
 Consequently, compression would raise the temperature of the inflow.
 Moreover, be aware that the quasi-hydrostatic approximation fails for the inner regions of such an infall, starting already well outside the critical point!
-Note that there is another class of solutions, namely a 'solar breeze': starting at low speed and never becoming transonic.
-Where does a 'solar breeze' reach its maximum velocity?}
+So, the equation may allow it, but reality does not. \mylabel{act:parkerplot}} Formally, the equations allow such a flow] to match {\em any} pressure as $r\to\infty$ [although in reality the reach of the flow is limited by the existence of an interstellar medium (Sec.~\ref{sec:impinging})].

 Let us examine this transonic wind solution in somewhat greater detail.
 If we integrate the force balance, Eq.~(\ref{eq:mom}), from the coronal base to the critical point $r_{\rm c}$ we find a density $\rho_{\rm c}$ at the critical point given by